-- Formed in early 1996 by Chairman Peter Mitchell as ‘Small Practitioners Association’, and in 2003 became The Society of Professional Accountants.
+- Formed in early 1996 by our founding Chair Peter Mitchell as ‘Small Practitioners Association’, and in 2003 became The Society of Professional Accountants.

 - A wholly independent association of professionally qualified accountants in small practices.